-For example, “How to prepare for your first day at the gym” is a great blog post idea because it can provide actionable value and insights that your reader can apply right away.
+For example, “How to prepare for your first day at the gym” is a great blog post idea because it provides actionable value and insights your reader can apply immediately.

+Long-form content is considered to be the biggest marketing tool by several businesses.
 According to research by BuzzSumo and OkDork, long-form content gets shared more than short-form content.
-But at the same time, creating high-quality long-form content takes more time and money, as it is usually longer — from 3000 to10000 words.
+But at the same time, creating high-quality long-form content takes more time and money, as it is usually longer – from 3000 to 10,000 words.

-And since long-form content is a heavier investment, how do you make sure people read it?
+And since long-form content is a heavier investment, how do you ensure people read it?